lavary/laravel-menu/README.md

 ?>
 ```

-For using this method with a meta data:
+Or to get item's with a specific meta data:

 ```php
 <?php